rahulmmohan/Connect4_Android/README.md

 ## Open in Android Studio
-To open one of this code in Android Studio, begin by checking out one of the master branches, and then open the **Connect4_Android/** directory in Android Studio.
+To open one of this code in Android Studio, begin by checking out to the master branch, and then open the **Connect4_Android/** directory in Android Studio.
 The following series of steps illustrate how to open ths.

 Clone the repository: